 We now introduce the notion of player, which will be extensively used in the rest of the paper.
-A player of a communication $\beta$ is a participant who is active in $\beta$.
+The player of a communication $\beta$ is the participant who is active in $\beta$.